supabase-community/copycat/README.md

 ## Working with PII (Personal Identifiable Information)

-If you're using sensitive information as input to copycat, the fact that copycat makes use of [md5](https://en.wikipedia.org/wiki/MD5) means it is difficult for the original input value to be inferred from the output value - it is computationally infeasible.
+If you're using sensitive information as input to Copycat, the fact that Copycat makes use of [md5](https://en.wikipedia.org/wiki/MD5) means it is difficult for the original input value to be inferred from the output value - it is computationally infeasible.

 ```js
 // It is difficult to reverse engineer 'Some sensitive input'